News Banner BackgroundLaunching rocket icon.

 • Transactions: Billing per event or action completed

 Tabs operationalizes signed contracts downstream of your CRM and CPQ by connecting to your product's usage data, then applying contract-specific pricing logic automatically.
-Unlike generic billing tools that require manual reconciliation, Tabs uses AI to interpret signed contract terms in commercial context—commitments, overages, tiered rate cards, and proration—and automatically maps them to metered usage to produce accurate, audit-ready invoices with less spreadsheet-heavy reconciliation.
+Unlike generic billing tools that require manual reconciliation, Tabs uses AI to interpret signed contract terms in commercial context — commitments, overages, tiered rate cards, and proration — and automatically maps them to metered usage to produce accurate, audit-ready invoices with less manual reconciliation.

 Usage-based pricing models and when to use them